 With 260 flight arrivals and departures each day, the San Antonio International Airport provides non-stop jet service to 27 national/international gateway cities.
 Parents may book flights in conjunction with Camp OTX’s pick-up and drop-off windows.
 Upon arrival, all campers are greeted by Camp OTX Staff and escorted to our staffed shuttle for transport to Camp OTX.
 Camp OTX offers staffed shuttle service to and from the San Antonio International Airport.
 Camp OTX luggage personnel are on hand to load luggage once identified by each camper at the baggage claim.

 For camp families arriving via private aircraft, Kerrville Municipal Airport offers a convenient option for arrival and departure.
 Camp OTX offers shuttle service for all camp families arriving at the Kerrville Municipal Airport for arrival and departure.
 For more information on these options, log in to My OTX.

 Parents have the ability to set up email packages to allow email communication to their camper.
 Emails will be printed and delivered to the camper’s cabin mailbox through this one-way messaging system.

 Postcards from your camper and his or her counselor will be sent electronically to your My OTX dashboard.

 In order to fully experience Camp OTX, campers are not allowed to bring cell phones or other mobile communication or transmittable devices (like iPads, iPods, Apple watches, etc.) to camp, nor are campers allowed to receive or make telephone calls, text, or email while in attendance at Camp OTX.
 Parents should feel free to contact a Camp Mom if they need to discuss something related to their child or contact the camp office or Camp Director in case of emergency.

-Complete the form below to have the 2021 Info Packet mailed to your home or business.
+Complete the form below to have the 2022 info packet sent to you.